ebzzry/ebzzry.github.io/en/fkd/quotes.md

 - If you want to build a ship, don’t drum up the men to gather wood, divide the work, and give orders.
 Instead, teach them to yearn for the vast and endless sea.<br>―Antoine de Saint-Exupéry

+- If you’re in a manic episode, it’s like “It’s time to get everything good right now.”
+Fine, but you won’t sleep for a week, and then you die because you’ve burned yourself to a crisp.<br>―Jordan Peterson

 _The banner image used at the top is from [wallhaven](https://alpha.wallhaven.cc/wallpaper/77816)._